imliuyzh/WearYourMask/README.md

 - HTML
 - CSS
 - JavaScript
     - TensorFlow.js

 ## Versioning
 I used only Git bash for version management.

 ## Acknowledgments
 Thanks to AIZOOTech for the [detection module](https://github.com/AIZOOTech/mask-detection-web-demo).
 The code is crucial for completing this project.
-Also, I want to express my gratitude to my fellow interns in Ardent Academy for their assistance.
-Finally, huge thanks to Dr. Li for providing this amazing opportunity to let me work in Ardent.